 ------Spi (e.g. CThostFtdcTraderSpi) includes all response and return functions.
 Developers should derive the interface and implement corresponding virtual functions.

-------Api (e.g. CThostFtdcTraderApi) contains interfaces for sending requests and subscriptions initiatively.
+------Api (e.g. CThostFtdcTraderApi) contains interfaces for sending requests and subscriptions actively.
 Developers can invoke it directly.

 General Parameters

 nRequestID: Clients should designate a RequestID when sending the request.
 The trade API will return the same RequestID in the response or return.
-When client operates frequently, one response method may be invoked for several times continuously.
-In this case, requests and responses are matched through the RequestID.
+When client operates frequently, one response method may be invoked multiple times continuously.
+In such a case, requests and responses are correlated with the RequestID.

-IsLast indicates whether current packet is the last packet with respect to the nRequestID, if a large packet is divided into several packets.
-In this case, the response method will be invoked for several times.
+IsLast indicates whether the current packet is the last packet with respect to the nRequestID, if a large packet is divided into several packets.
+In this case, the response method will be invoked multiple times.
 For example, if there is one packet, isLast of the response is true.
-If two, IsLast of the first response is false, while the second is true.
+If there are two packets, IsLast of the first response is false, while that of the second is true.

 RspInfo indicates whether there is an error during execution.
 ErrorId 0 implies that the request is processed by the trading kernel successfully.
-Otherwise this parameter describes the error message returned by the trading kernel.
+Otherwise this parameter indicates the error type returned by the trading kernel.

-All possible values for error messages are described in error.xml.
+All possible values for error types are described in error.xml.

 General Initialization Steps for the trade API

-Following steps describe the process of creating and initiating trade API and quotation API of the trading system and start the work thread for the trade API.
+Following steps describe the process of creating and initiating the trade API and the quotation API of the trading system and start the work thread for the trade API.

-Currently, the Risk API and Settlement API are not contained in the document.
+For now, the Risk API and Settlement API are not covered in the document.

 Create “SPI” and “API” instances

-The “SPI” is a user-defined class deriving SPI interfaces (CThostFtdcTraderSpi or CThostFtdcMdSpi ).
+The “SPI” is a user-defined class that derives SPI interfaces (CThostFtdcTraderSpi or CThostFtdcMdSpi ).
 The “API” here is CThostFtdcMdApi or CThostFtdcTraderApi in the interface.

 Register SPI instance to API instance.

-Register the front-end network addresses for API.
+Register the different front-end network addresses for corresponding APIs.
 Please register trading front-end addresses for the trade API, whereas quotation front-end addresses for the quotation API.

-Subscribe public stream (only for trade API) to receive public data, such as trading statuses in the market.
-By default, data published by exchanges is received from the last disconnection (resume mode).
-Developers can also designate to receive from beginning (restart mode) or from the login time (quick mode).
+Subscribe public stream (only for the trade API, not necessary for the quotation API) to receive public data, such as trading status in the market.
+By default, data published by exchanges is resumed from the last disconnection (resume mode).
+Developers can also designate to receive from the beginning (restart mode) or from the login time (quick mode).

-Subscribe private stream (only for trade API) to receive private data, such as order returns.
-By default, data published by exchanges is received from the last disconnection (resume mode).
-Developers can also designate to receive from beginning (restart mode) or from the login time (quick mode).
+Subscribe private stream (only for the trade API, not necessary for the quotation API) to receive private data, such as order returns.
+By default, data published by exchanges is resumed from the last disconnection (resume mode).
+Developers can also designate to receive from the beginning (restart mode) or from the login time (quick mode).

 Initialize (Init).

-Wait for interface thread to terminate (Join).
+Wait for the interface thread to terminate (Join).

-For example code and more details please refer “Develop a DEMO” chapter.
+For sample code and more details please refer to the “Develop a DEMO” chapter.

 Develop a Demo

-Next part will introduce the steps and key points for using trade API and quotation API of the trading system.
-The attached code fragment is just for reference.
+Next part will introduce the steps and key points for using the trade API and the quotation API of the trading system.
+The attached code fragment is just for your reference.

-This document does not explain programming details and does not contain visual interface development guide.
+This document does not explain programming details and does not contain graphical user interface development guide.

 Demo of acquiring quotations